Upper Saucon Township, Pennsylvania: Public education

 Upper Saucon Township is served by the Southern Lehigh School District.
 Upper Saucon Township students in grades nine through 12 attend Southern Lehigh High School in the district.

 Recreation

 Upper Saucon Township Community Park was dedicated on May 18, 1996, and was designed to meet the current and future recreational needs of the Township's residents.
 The park covers approximately 70 acres and is conveniently located in the central portion of the Township.

-Upper Saucon Township is home to The Promenade Shops at Saucon Valley, which opened in 2006.
-Saucon Valley Country Club, featuring three 18-hold golf courses and a six-hole beginners course, also is located in the township.

 Economy

 In 2006, Olympus Corporation opened its U.S. headquarters in the township.

 Board of Supervisors

 Upper Saucon is a second-class township and elects five at-large supervisors.